naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 ---
 layout: page
-title: Pangeo CMIP6
+title: In the Cloud: Pangeo Hub for Pangeo Data
 description:
 ---

-### Quick tutorial for using the Pangeo CMIP6 Repo directly on JupyterHub running in Google Cloud
+### Quick tutorial for using the Pangeo CMIP6 Data Collection directly on the Pangeo JupyterHub running in Google Cloud

 #### GOALS:
 - Log onto Google **Cloud Compute Engine**